otrv4/otrv4/otrv4.md

     * Calculate a `brace_key = KDF_1(k_dh)`.
-    * Securely delete `our_dh.secret` (this should only be deleted after calculating the new brace key when receiving as new keys will be generated on the next DH rotation). // TODO: is this parenthesis comment necessary?
+    * Securely delete `our_dh.secret` (this should only be deleted after calculating the new brace key when receiving as new keys will be generated on the next DH rotation).

   Otherwise: